- Admission Standards

 Mason students participate in rigorous graduate coursework as part of their university educational experience.
 Therefore, students at Mason must have a full command of academic English at the graduate level in order to be successful throughout their studies.
 All new graduate students are expected to accurately comprehend written graduate-level English, clearly understand rapidly spoken English in classroom lectures and in professional settings, write with proper grammar and syntax, and be able to respond quickly in English using a vocabulary appropriate for collegiate settings.

 For this reason, Mason has a high standard of English proficiency for graduate admission.
 All Mason graduate programs strictly require applicants to meet that English proficiency standard.
 Applicants who have earned a bachelors, masters, or doctoral degree from a regionally accredited university in the United States, Canada (excluding province of Quebec), Commonwealth Caribbean (Antigua, Barbuda, Belize, Cayman Islands, Dominica, Guyana, Jamaica, St. Kitts and Nevis, St. Lucia, St. Vincent and Grenadines, and Trinidad and Tobago), United Kingdom, Ireland, Australia, and New Zealand are considered to have met that standard.
 All other applicants are required to take an English proficiency examination and meet minimum scores set by Mason in order to be considered for admission.
 The TOEFL, Pearson Test of English, or IELTS exams can be used to meet this requirement.
+The Office of Admissions is the sole decision maker for English Language proficiency.

 For details on English proficiency requirements, see Admission of International Students.
 Individual programs reserve the right to set higher minimum scores and, therefore, their admission requirements in this catalog should be reviewed.

 Mason uses the e-mail account provided at the point of application to communicate with applicants.
-Applicants should use this to communicate with the Office of Graduate Admissions, school/department/program and other administrative units, and check it regularly for important information regarding their admission application.
+Applicants should use this to communicate with the Office of Graduate Admissions, school/department/program, and other administrative units, and check it regularly for important information regarding their admission application.

 Offer of Admission

 Applicants will be notified that a decision has been made on their application via their email.
 In order to view their official decision letter, applicants must log in to their online Self-Service Center.
 The offer of admissions will not be sent via postal mail.
 The offer of admission specifies the effective date of admission, category of admission offered, and name of the advisor or advising team assigned to the applicant.
 This offer is good only for the semester and program for which the applicant applies.
-The offer must be accepted by submitting an online Intent to Enroll form and a deposit, if required by the school, college or program.
+The offer must be accepted by submitting an online Intent to Enroll form and a deposit, if required by the school, college or program, through the SSC.
 A denial of admission is not subject to appeal.
 Questions pertaining to admission waitlists should be directed to the appropriate college or school as policies vary by graduate program.

-Right to Withdraw Offer
+Right to Rescind Admission

 Admission of Graduate Degree Holders